v3rse/site/source/_posts/oss-step1-git-mastery.md

 Under The Hood
 ---
-This is what `git` actually does.
-It manipulates files in your file system based on commands you give it.
-It manages everything it does logical as tree structure .
+This is what `git` actually does; it manipulates files in your file system based on commands you give it.
+It manages everything it does logical in a tree structure .
 The commands I mentioned help you navigate and manipulate the tree structure.
-One of these commands is the `commit` which creates a node in this tree.
+One of these commands is  `commit` which creates a node in this tree.

-Think of the `master` branch as container for/grouping of nodes(commits) on the tree with the most recent node on top. `HEAD`,on the other hand, is a **reference** to the **node** the `work space` of the repository currently points to.
+Think of the `master` branch as container for or a grouping of nodes(commits) on the tree with the most recent node on top. `HEAD`,on the other hand, is a **reference** to the **node** the `work space` of the repository currently points to.
+Confusing?
+Don't worry it gets clearer.

 ![Tree](http://imgs.xkcd.com/comics/git_commit.png)